 P-TECH is open to incoming 9th graders motivated to participate in an innovative education that will prepare them to succeed in a highly competitive workforce.
-Potential students must meet specific enrollment criteria to be considered for placement:
+Pine Valley students will be given the opportunity to tour one or both locations and will receive a presentation of information during their 8th-grade year.
+Potential students must meet specific enrollment criteria to be considered for placement, which include:

-- Currently enrolled as an 8th-grade student in good academic standing - Demonstrated interest in STEM and P-TECH career pathways - Letter of recommendation from a current teacher - Completion of the application by family and local school district - Discipline records are subject to review
+- Be currently enrolled as an 8th-grade student in good academic standing (passing all classes with an average of 85 or better) - Demonstrate interest in STEM and P-TECH career pathways - Obtain a letter of recommendation from a current teacher - Complete the P-TECH application with family and local school district

+Please note that all student discipline records are subject to review.